 There is free parking available at Richtis Gorge for both the long and short hike.

-If you plan to hike the full trail (i.e. easier driving route), make sure to arrive by 10 AM.
+If you plan to hike the full trail (i.e. easier driving route), make sure you arrive by 10 AM.
 The parking lot is small and it tends to be full the later in the day you arrive.

 The parking area close to Richtis Gorge Beach is much bigger.
 But the drive down there is not for the faint of heart.